 Health and wellness are critical to the emotional well-being of our warrior community.
 It allows these men and women to return to the vigorous physical activity that was their norm prior to their injury.
-These men and women learn the important lesson that they can accomplish almost anything they set out to do and often share this experience with their families.
+Troops learn they can accomplish almost anything they set out to do and often share this experience with their families.
 Three of the important programs made possible by the USO's partnerships with best in class organizations include: